Dharini-MernStack/SuperTunes-Boiler-Plate/README.md

 # SuperTunes-Boiler-Plate

+# Getting Started
+Fork the project and clone it on your local machine.
+On your terminal, npm install to install packages and npm run start to start the server.

 # Key Skills
 The intent of this exercise is to give you a thorough workout on the following React features: Building class components Building presentational function components State management and manipulation using this.setState() Methods Rendering lists & setting the key attribute Using props Implementing prop-type validators